primasio/primas-api-doc/getting-started.md

 serves as a container for texts and other types of content.
 For details about how content is stored in article type, please refer to [Content Format](./dtcp.md#content-format).

-**For mobile or web applications without their own server, the content posting will be an interactive process:**
+**For mobile or web applications that don't have their own servers, the content posting will be an interactive process:**

 #### User uploads an image